awslabs/ml-io/doc/python/data_store.md

 ### Properties
 #### id
-Gets an `str` that uniquely identifies the data store instance.
+Gets a `str` that uniquely identifies the data store instance.

 Note also that all data store instances are hashable and can be used in dictionaries and sets.

 ## File
-A data store representing a local file.
+Represents a local file as a data store.
 Inherits from [DataStore](#DataStore).

 ```python
 File(pathname : str, mmap : bool = True, compression : Compression = Compression.INFER)